appium/appium/coc.md

 ### Appium Community Citizenship

 A supplemental goal of this Code of Conduct is to increase community citizenship by encouraging participants to recognize and strengthen the relationships between our actions and their effects on our community.
 Communities mirror the societies in which they exist, and positive action is essential to counteract the many forms of inequality and abuses of power that exist in society.
+Unfortunately, many of today's societies come laden with assumptions about persons or personal attributes that are harmful or disprespectful.
+As a global community, we want Appium to represent the _best_ of how we can respect each other, and to that end we desire all community members to participate in creating a safe and creative space.

 If you see someone who is making an extra effort to ensure our community is welcoming, friendly, and encourages all participants to contribute to the fullest extent, we want to know.